airbytehq/airbyte/docs/integrations/sources/incident-io.md

 # Incident.io

-This is the setup guide for the Incident.io source connector which ingests data from the incident API.
+This is the Incident.io source connector which ingests data from the incident API.
+The important streams are `incidents`, `follow-ups` and `severities`

 ## Prerequisites

 An API key is required for authentication and using this connector.
 In order to obtain an API key, you must first create an Incident.io account.
-You can create an account here https://incident.io/

-Once logged-in, you will find your API key in the settings -> API KEY.
+You can create an account here https://incident.io/ Once you create an account and log in , you will find your API keys section in the settings sidebar under the `extends` heading.
 Make sure to provide all of the appropriate permissions.
 You can find more about their API here https://api-docs.incident.io/

 ## Set up the Adjust source connector